YTread Logo

 goodwill

-but I loved this dresser it was in great shape the hardware will be perfect with the look I'm going for and then these two night stands was in a different goodwill and we were about to leave but then they said 65 off and me and my mom went back and we actually ended up buying like six or seven pieces of furniture three sets of nightstands and a dresser which was crazy but still so i got these for seven ars dolls a piece so we're at 64 here and let's remove the hardware so i'm actually going to replace this hardware here on the wooden ones to match the ones on the taller dresser and It's crazy because I was in restoration and I love to look for hardware there and I found the exact same knobs that are on the large dresser so I'm going to put them here as well.
+, but I loved this dresser, it was in very good condition, the hardware will be perfect with the style I'm going for and then these two nightstands, had a different good will and we were about to leave but then they said 65 off and my mom and I came back and ended up buying like six or seven pieces of furniture, three sets of nightstands and a dresser that was crazy, but I bought them anyway for seven dollars a piece, so we're at 64.

 flipping a goodwill mismatched furniture set with rustoleum smoked glaze

-I'll stick with this hardware because you never know when you might need some.
-I always recommend keeping old hardware if you're replacing it because you never know.
-I might come across a dresser that is missing one of these knobs and then I needed it.
-I'm going to go ahead and pull out the drawers because I'm going to pull them out to clean anyway the fixtures are all off so we're going to clean both the dresser and the nightstands so I'm going to clean with my super clean and, again you're going to want to clean with a degreaser because it's not going to be tons of oils and just dirt and you don't know why I used someone's old dresser and plus it was in a thrift store the other reason you should clean is because you want the paint to stick to the furniture so it's a twofold reason so you have to clean all the regions even cleaning the inside here there's a lot of dust that gets trapped in there so you know if this goes to a person new, think about it, would you like someone else's disgust?
+Here, let's remove the hardware, so I'm going to replace these hardware here with the wooden ones to match the ones on the higher ones . dresser and it's crazy because I was in restoration and I love looking for hardware there and I found the exact same knobs that are on the big dresser so I'm going to put them here too.
+I'm going to keep them. this hardware because you never know when you might need something, I always recommend keeping the old hardware if you're replacing it because you never know when you might come across a dresser that's missing one of these knobs and then I needed it, I'm just going to go ahead and take out the drawers because I'm going to take them out to clean anyway the hardware is off so we're going to clean both the dresser and the nightstands so I'm going to clean with my super clean and again will you? clean with a degreaser because there will be tons of oils and just dirt and you don't know what because it's someone's old dresser and it was in a thrift store.

 flipping a goodwill mismatched furniture set with rustoleum smoked glaze